odarriba/docker-storj-multinode-dashboard/README.md

 [![](https://img.shields.io/docker/v/odarriba/storj-multinode-dashboard?style=flat-square)](https://hub.docker.com/r/odarriba/storj-multinode-dashboard)

-This repository contains an unooficial Docker image for running Multinode Dashboard in a Docker environment, within an orchestration software like K8s or using Docker Compose.
+This repository contains an unofficial Docker image for running Multinode Dashboard in a Docker environment, within an orchestration software like K8s or using Docker Compose.